byorgey/blog/posts/2009/07/30/primitive-species-and-species-operations.markdown

 []
 </code>

-So you can see that on the empty set, $latex 1$ generates a single structure which is also called 1 (although it could be called anything, really).
+So you can see that on the empty set, $1$ generates a single structure which is also called 1 (although it could be called anything, really).

 <h3>Species product</h3>

 And species product?
-An $latex (F*G)$-structure on a set of labels is a pair consisting of an $latex F$-structure on a subset of the labels, and a $latex G$-structure on whatever labels are left over.
-In other words, to form all $latex (F*G)$-structures on a set of labels $latex U$, we first partition $latex U$ into an ordered pair of subsets in all possible ways, and for each pair, take all possible combinations of an $latex F$-structure on the first subset, and a $latex G$-structure on the second subset.
+An $(F*G)$-structure on a set of labels is a pair consisting of an $F$-structure on a subset of the labels, and a $G$-structure on whatever labels are left over.
+In other words, to form all $(F*G)$-structures on a set of labels $U$, we first partition $U$ into an ordered pair of subsets in all possible ways, and for each pair, take all possible combinations of an $F$-structure on the first subset, and a $G$-structure on the second subset.
 For example:

 <code>
 &gt; generate (list * list) ([1..3] :: [Int])
 [([1,2,3],[]),([1,3,2],[]),([2,1,3],[]),([2,3,1],[]),([3,1,2],[]),([3,2,1],[]),([1,2],[3]),([2,1],[3]),([1,3],[2]),([3,1],[2]),([1],[2,3]),([1],[3,2]),([2,3],[1]),([3,2],[1]),([2],[1,3]),([2],[3,1]),([3],[1,2]),([3],[2,1]),([],[1,2,3]),([],[1,3,2]),([],[2,1,3]),([],[2,3,1]),([],[3,1,2]),([],[3,2,1])]
 </code>

-Can you see why $latex 1$ is the identity element for this operation?
-The only partition of the label set that will produce any $latex (1*F)$-structures is $latex (\emptyset, U)$: in any other case, $latex 1$ produces no structures.
-But a $latex 1$-structure paired with an $latex F$-structure on $latex U$ is really just an $latex F$-structure on $latex U$, since there is only one $latex 1$-structure.
+Can you see why $1$ is the identity element for this operation?
+The only partition of the label set that will produce any $(1*F)$-structures is $(\emptyset, U)$: in any other case, $1$ produces no structures.
+But a $1$-structure paired with an $F$-structure on $U$ is really just an $F$-structure on $U$, since there is only one $1$-structure.

-As an exercise, can you figure out what the species $latex 2$, $latex 3$, ... ought to be?
+As an exercise, can you figure out what the species $2$, $3$, ... ought to be?

 I think I'll stop there for now.
 In my next post, I'll talk about the other primitive species in the <code>Species</code> type class: singletons, sets, and cycles.